Matthias Buchinger

 Matthias Buchinger (/de/; June 2, 1674 – January 17, 1740), sometimes called Matthew Buckinger in English, was a German artist, magician, calligrapher, and performer who was born without hands or feet and was 2 ft 5 in tall.
 Buchinger was especially noted for his micrography, in which illustrations consist of very small text.

 Biography

-Buchinger was born in Ansbach, Holy Roman Empire, without hands or legs, now considered to be Phocomelia.
-An artist and performer, he "traveled all over Northern Europe to entertain kings and aristocrats as well as hoi polloi with amazing feats of physical dexterity" and was known as “The Greatest German Living” and "Little Man from Nuremberg".
-He travelled to England trying to get a court appointment with King George I; unsuccessful, he then moved to Ireland where he gave public demonstrations, in Dublin in 1720 and in Belfast in 1722.
+Buchinger was born in Ansbach, Holy Roman Empire, without hands or legs, now considered to be phocomelia.
+An artist and performer, he "traveled all over Northern Europe to entertain kings and aristocrats as well as hoi polloi with amazing feats of physical dexterity" and was known as "The Greatest German Living" and "Little Man from Nuremberg".
+He travelled to England trying to get a court appointment with King George I, but was unsuccessful; he then moved to Ireland, where he gave public demonstrations in Dublin in 1720 and in Belfast in 1722.
 He also is rumored to have had children by as many as 70 mistresses.
 Buchinger's fame was so widespread that in the 1780s the term "Buckinger's boot" existed in England as a euphemism for the vagina (because the only "limb" he had was his penis).
-Buchinger died in Cork, Ireland.
+Buchinger died in Cork, Ireland, at the age of 65.